Research Methods in Psychology

 Case Studies - Careful and detailed (in depth) analysis of specific people or groups.
 Offers a rich account of the lives or conditions that are under investigation.

-persons, however, may still reveal general patterns or qualities that people
+-May not be generalisable to all persons, however, may still reveal general patterns or qualities that people share.

 Surveys- Telephone, internet, or paper and pencil collections of questions.
 May be open ended, providing qualitative results or may be coded where responses are tallied up and statistics are used to provide information about general trends.